Max-Gabriel-Susman/RealDrops/README.md

 	Drops

-		Helpers : I also want to move this content to static to consolidate ../ members
+		Helpers : Contains api key constants, I also want to move this content to static to consolidate ../ members

 		Models : Object Models

-		Services : I think I'm going to move this Dirs content to Static
+		Services : Contains logic for interacting with Cosmos DB, I think I'm going to move this Dirs content to Static

 		Static : MetaData for Object manipulation and DB interaction